ignas-sakalauskas/SnsTestReceiver/README.md

 ## Notes
 - If you use a different programming language, you can still use the `SnsTestReceiver`, however you need to write your own SDK.

+## Upgrade localstack from 0.x to 3.x
+- Specify `AuthenticationRegion` in AWS config (your `appsettings.json` for example)
+- Make sure to confirm SNS subscriptions, e.g. use `ConfirmSubscriptionAsync()` in the `SnsTestReceiver.Sdk` nuget package.